Is control of type I error rate needed in Bayesian clinical trial designs?: Discussion

 A central issue in this paper has been our attempt to find a satisfactory answer to the question: If the statistical analysis of trial data is done by applying the tools from Bayesian inference and decision theory, how should one respond to the regulators' guidelines on applying standard frequentist methods for error control?

-We have been critical towards the \textit{Frequentist-oriented Perspective}, as described by \textcite{zhou_ji_2023}, for reasons that are both conceptual and practical.
-It is a hybrid approach which both relies on the likelihood principle and violates it.
+We have been critical towards the \textit{Frequentist-oriented Perspective}, as described by \cite{zhou_ji_2023}, for reasons that are both conceptual and practical.
+It is a hybrid approach which both relies on the likelihood principle in Bayesian estimation and violates it in frequentist error control.
 For computing the value of type I error rate or of the more general \textit{Family-wise Error Rate} (FWER) one needs to account for the consequent multiplicity problem in testing, and thereby for all possible ways of making errors in concluding efficacy that may turn up when the trial is to be run.
-We also questioned the practical relevance of the \textit{Calibrated Bayesian Perspective} presented in \cite{zhou_ji_2023}.
+This task becomes more burdensome in multi-arm designs, increasingly so in Multi-Arm Multi-Stage (MAMS) designs, and is literally infeasible in platform designs, where some prospective treatment groups are not even known at the time the master protocol is written.

 Systematic sequential monitoring of the outcomes from the trial, and making corresponding interim checks, may be avoided in practice for valid reasons such as greater complexity in the required logistics, more elaborate computations, or because it is argued that the consequent unblinding could jeopardize the whole study.
-However, looking from a Bayesian perspective, avoiding interim checks because this would inflate type I error rate, as may be the case when employing the technical machinery of $\alpha$-spending functions, is an artifact stemming from methods that do not respect the conditionality principle.
-Additional insightful comments on the implications of applying the likelihood principle in the clinical trials context can be found in \textcite{https://www.fharrell.com/post/pvalprobs/}.
+However, looking from a Bayesian perspective, avoiding interim checks because this would inflate type I error rate, as would be the case when employing the technical machinery of $\alpha$-spending functions, is an artifact stemming from methods that do not respect the conditionality principle.
+Additional insightful comments on the implications of applying the likelihood principle in the clinical trials context can be found in \cite{https://www.fharrell.com/post/pvalprobs/}.